Ezra Taylor (boxer)

 Ezra Taylor (born 12 August 1994) is a British professional boxer.

 Amateur career

 Taylor made a name for himself in the British amateur boxing circuit, being the first person to acquire five regional titles at the same time.

 Professional career

 On 7 March 2020 Taylor made his professional debut, stopping his opponent with a big left hook in the second round, securing his victory against Jevgenijs Andrejevs at Harvey Hadden Sports Village, Nottingham, England.

+He defeated Troy Jones by unanimous decision to win the vacant WBA Continental Gold light-heavyweight title at Nottingham Arena on 10 May 2025.

+Taylor was scheduled to challenge British and Commonwealth light-heavyweight champion Lewis Edmondson at the O2 Arena in London on 25 October 2025.
+However, Edmondson withdrew six days before the fight due to a hip injury sustained during training camp.
+Instead Taylor faced Steed Woodall, winning by stoppage in the ninth round when his opponent's corner threw in the towel.